usaid-cs/yesterday-i-learned/life.md

 - "If you are more fortunate than others, build a longer table, not a taller fence." - Canadian Memorial Centre for Peace
 - When going to a house party, bring _specialty_ food that the hosts could not have gotten themselves.
 This makes it clear to other guests that the food was not supplied by the hosts.
 - If you give up your own information then people know more about you, and that means they think they're close to you.
-- [Let people play their music in your car](https://www.reddit.com/r/InfluenceAdvice/comments/adtfr4/why_you_should_let_others_play_music_in_the_car/): not only does it improve the probability that at least one person (the one who's playing the music) likes the music currently playing; "Similar to the Ben Franklin effect, the acceptance of their gesture to play the songs they like will make these people like you.
+- [Let people play their music in your car](https://www.reddit.com/r/InfluenceAdvice/comments/adtfr4/why_you_should_let_others_play_music_in_the_car/): not only does it improve the probability that at least one person (the one who's playing the music) likes the music currently playing; "Similar to the [Ben Franklin effect](https://en.wikipedia.org/wiki/Ben_Franklin_effect) (someone who did a favour for you is more likely to do it for you again), the acceptance of their gesture to play the songs they like will make these people like you.
 They will feel as if their interests are affirmed and that they've helped improve the social setting around them."
 - Some wise redditor once posted, "Your success in life will be directly proportional to your willingness to have uncomfortable discussions."
 - [People don't like others who complain all the time.](https://www.reddit.com/r/socialskills/comments/59vdlf/15_glaring_signs_of_social_incompetence_you_want/)
 - When in an argument, act like you are being recorded.
 In fact, forget about the argument altogether.
 Always act as if you are being recorded.